chunhuayu/Clinical-Trials/Assumption for Linear Model.md

 * The last assumption of the linear regression analysis is homoscedasticity.
 The scatter plot is good way to check whether the data are homoscedastic (meaning the residuals are equal across the regression line).
 The following scatter plots show examples of data that are not homoscedastic (i.e., heteroscedastic):

   ![mou](https://www.statisticssolutions.com/wp-content/uploads/2010/01/linearregression07.jpg)![mou](https://www.statisticssolutions.com/wp-content/uploads/2010/01/linearregression06.jpg)
-* The last assumption of the linear regression analysis is homoscedasticity.
-The scatter plot is good way to check whether the data are homoscedastic (meaning the residuals are equal across the regression line).
-The following scatter plots show examples of data that are not homoscedastic (i.e., heteroscedastic):
 *The Goldfeld-Quandt Test can also be used to test for heteroscedasticity.
 The test splits the data into two groups and tests to see if the variances of the residuals are similar across the groups.
 If homoscedasticity is present, a non-linear correction might fix the problem.